dkyazzentwatwa/plumm/README.md

-# plumm - A Digital Banking App
+# plumm - A Digital Banking Template

 This repository provides a template/prototype for a digital banking app, inspired by apps like Chime and Cashapp.
 It's designed to be a starting point for developers working on similar projects with several screens and utilizes Expo and UI Kitten for the user interface.